How to deal with root piece | Dental Blog

-Root piece can be dormant or act as a dead tooth structure with no pain and infection.
-Such root pieces are usually not extracted as they act as space maintainers.
-If a prosthesis or replacement of the particular tooth is planned in future, the root piece can be then extracted.
-Extraction of a root piece with immediate implant placement is also a choice of treatment.
-In some cases it is seen that a root piece is the only source of abutment for a bridge work.
-If in good condition and still above the gums level with even a millimetres, the line of treatment is to save that particular root piece by through debridement of the root canals and placement of a gutta percha points.
-After the endodontic treatment, some part of the gutta percha is removed maintain 1/3 of gutta percha in the apex portion of the root.
-The later is then replaced by a post which is a metallic rod.
+A root piece may be dormant or act as a dead tooth structure without pain or infection.
+Typically, such structures are not removed as they serve as space maintainers.
+If future plans involve a prosthesis or replacement for the specific tooth, the root structure can be extracted at that time.
+Another treatment option is extracting the pieces with immediate implant placement.
+In some cases, a root structure is the sole source of abutment for a bridge.
+If the root is in good condition, still above the gum level by a few millimetres, the preferred treatment involves saving the root through debridement of the root canals and placement of gutta-percha points.
+After endodontics treatment, part of the gutta-percha is removed, leaving 1/3 in the apex portion, and it is then replaced with a metallic rod post.

 How do posts stabilise root piece?

 Post give more stability to the root structure.
 It is followed by a core material which forms the crown structure of that tooth core material.
 Core material such as composite, resin can be used.
-Post and core treated root pieces act as an whole tooth for which a crown is fabricated.
+Post and core treated root structures act as a whole tooth for which a crown is fabricated.
 The tooth can also act as a abutment for further prosthesis.

-Badly decayed root piece at times can be infections due to secondary cavities and patients negligence.
-Such root pieces develop root abscess, further enhancing the pain and infection to the surrounding tissues.
+Badly decayed root structures at times can be infections due to secondary cavities and patients negligence.
+Such root structures develop root abscess, further enhancing the pain and infection to the surrounding tissues.

-If possible a root canal treatment followed by post and core can be done in such infectious root pieces.
-If not a complete extraction of one or all piece of the root is advisable.
+If possible a root canal treatment followed by post and core can be done in such infectious structures that remain.
+If not a complete extraction of one or all piece of the tooth is advisable.

 Leave a reply